Language selection

 From June 1 until November 30, all vessels are required to slow down to a maximum of 10 knots around Swiftsure Bank:

 Some limited exceptions may apply.
-This measure is mandatory and separate from the voluntary slowdowns coordinated by the ECHO Program.
+This measure is mandatory and separate from the voluntary slowdowns for large commercial vessels coordinated by the ECHO Program.

-Stay 400 m away and do not position a vessel in the path of killer whales in all southern B.C. coastal waters between Campbell River and just north of Ucluelet as per the Interim Order enacted under the Canada Shipping Act.
+Vessels must stay 400m away and may not position a vessel in the path of killer whales in southern BC coastal waters between Campbell River and just north of Ucluelet until May 31, 2025, as per the Interim Order enacted under the Canada Shipping Act.
+Vessels with a purple ‘Authorized Vessel’ (AV) flag are allowed to be closer to non-Southern Resident killer whales.
+Do not follow them.

-The Marine Mammal Regulations are in effect year-round.
+The Marine Mammal Regulations remain in effect year-round.
 This requires staying:

-Voluntary actions to support Southern Resident killer whales
+Voluntary measures to protect Southern Resident killer whales

 As well as following Canada’s laws and regulations, there are also voluntary measures that you can take to support the survival of Southern Resident killer whales anytime you’re on or near the water.